1Password/arboard/README.md

 # arboard

 This crate is a fork of rust-clipboard and a cross-platform library for getting and setting the contents of the OS-level clipboard.
-It adds wayland support
+Most notably this crate allows setting and getting image data to/from the clipboard.

 ## Prerequisites